-Farm Bill Indecision: Affecting Both Producers and ConsumersAdded by Hawley Troxell in Articles & Publications, Business Law on December 5, 2013
+Farm Bill Indecision: Affecting Both Producers and ConsumersAdded by Hawley Troxell in Articles & Blogs, Business Law on December 5, 2013

 In what seems to be a never-ending debate, the newest version of the farm bill, which includes within its scope national commodity crop, nutrition, conservation, and forestry policy, has yet to achieve any real level of bipartisan support in Washington.
 Both the Senate and House have proposed different solutions to the perceived injustice behind the backbone of the commodity title since 1996 – namely, the direct payment program based on base acreage wherefrom producers receive direct payments even if that acreage is not planted in the commodity crop for which payments are received.
 Further complicating the legislative landscape between both political parties is the nutritional title with the emotional, social economic, and political undertones behind debt reduction, food stamp abuse or fraud, and the growing welfare state of the nation.